listenzy0/idelior/infrastructure/initialization/README.md

 ```

 Once the required values are entered, the script configures the relevant components, ensuring that the infrastructure is set up correctly according to the defined architecture.
 As part of the process, sensitive information like credentials and access keys are stored in hidden files.

+Once the script is executed, it will automatically perform the following tasks to configure the infrastructure:

+1.